-• Adhere to Minnesota state law requiring all individuals gaming in our casinos to be over the age 18.
+• Adheres to Minnesota state law requiring all individuals gaming in our casinos to be over the age 18.

-• Make information available to guests and employees both online and in our casinos on gaming responsibly.
-This information will include the toll-free Minnesota Problem Gambling Helpline number and resources for seeking help and treatment with compulsive or problem gambling.
+• Makes information available to guests and team members both online and in our casinos on gaming responsibly.
+This information includes the toll-free Minnesota Problem Gambling Helpline number and resources for seeking help and treatment with compulsive or problem gambling.

-• Offer a self-exclusion policy for guests who no longer wish to have access to casino privileges or receive Mystic Lake and/or Little Six promotional and marketing materials.
+• Offers a self-exclusion policy for guests who no longer wish to have access to casino privileges or receive Mystic Lake and/or Little Six promotional and marketing materials.

-• Serve alcoholic beverages and sell tobacco products responsibly and in full accordance with Minnesota state law.
-We will not knowingly serve alcohol to anyone visibly intoxicated or under the age of 21.
+• Serves alcoholic beverages and sells tobacco products responsibly and in full accordance with Minnesota state law.

-• Provide regular employee training on the signs and dangers of compulsive gambling and the SMSCGE’s policies on promoting responsible gaming at all times.
+• Provides regular team member training on the signs and dangers of compulsive gambling and the SMSCGE’s policies on promoting responsible gaming at all times.

-• Advertise and market our casino games in a socially responsible, ethical way that does not promote or encourage excessive or dangerous behaviors.
-Where practical, this will include specific messages encouraging responsible gaming.
+• Advertises and markets our casino games in a socially responsible and ethical manner.
+Where practical, this includes specific messages encouraging responsible gaming.

-• Conduct periodic reviews of materials and training provided by the SMSCGE and Mystic Lake and Little Six casinos to ensure that the information provided is accurate, accessible, and helpful to our guests who need it.
+• Conducts periodic reviews of materials and training provided by the SMSCGE and Mystic Lake and Little Six casinos to ensure that the information provided is accurate, accessible and helpful to our guests who need it.

 • Increased frequency of gaming activity